-Even if you are an Eligible Employee, you are not eligible to receive severance benefits if your employment ends because of any of the following, or if any of the following applies to you, as determined by UnitedHealth Group in its sole discretion:
+Even if you are an Eligible Employee, you are not eligible to receive severance benefits if your employment ends because of any of the following, or if any of the following applies to you, as determined by the Employer in its sole discretion:

-- You have entered into an employment agreement or other separate agreement with UnitedHealth Group that gives you a right to severance or other separation benefits. - Your employment ends because of a Qualifying Termination, but you are offered Commensurate Employment by UnitedHealth Group or one of its current or former subsidiaries or affiliates (whether or not you accept the offer) or you accept any job (whether or not it is Commensurate Employment) with UnitedHealth Group or one of its current or former subsidiaries or affiliates.
-Commensurate Employment is any position that is offered to you at a Base Pay that is at least 90% of your Base Pay in effect with UnitedHealth Group on your Employment Termination date, and which is not located more than 50 miles from both your principal office location with UnitedHealth Group and your home as of your Employment Termination date. - Your employment ends in connection with a sale, outsourcing, loss or divestiture of a UnitedHealth Group subsidiary, business, division, function or service, or the transfer of employees to another unrelated entity, regardless of whether your termination of employment occurs before or after the event.
-(If, however, UnitedHealth Group informs you in writing that you are eligible to receive severance benefits and you are otherwise eligible, you will be eligible for severance benefits unless UnitedHealth Group or the buyer or acquiring entity offers Commensurate Employment to you, or you accept any job whether or not it is Commensurate Employment with UnitedHealth Group or the buyer or acquiring entity, regardless of whether the offer or acceptance happens before or after the sale, outsourcing, loss, divestiture or transfer event.) - You resign, retire or die, or your employment ends for any other reason that UnitedHealth Group determines, in its sole discretion, is not a Qualifying Termination. - You become disabled and you are not able to perform the essential functions of your job even with reasonable accommodation offered by UnitedHealth Group. - You fail to report to work or to return from a leave. - Your work performance is unacceptable. - You engage in misconduct, including violation of a company policy or procedure, insubordination, unwillingness to perform your position's duties or dishonesty. - Before UnitedHealth Group announces that your position will be eliminated or you will be laid off, you announce your intent to end your employment or retire. - Your employment ends for any reason that UnitedHealth Group in its sole discretion determines is not a Qualifying Termination and/or not within the intended purpose of the Program.
+- You have an employment agreement or other separate agreement with your Employer that: (1) gives you a right to severance or other separation benefits; (2) provides you are not eligible for severance or other separation benefits; or (3) if you are employed in the role of a practicing physician, requires your Employer to provide you with at least 60 days' notice of the elimination of your position, and your Employer provides such notice. - Your employment ends because of a Qualifying Termination, but you are offered Commensurate Employment by your Employer or one of its current or former subsidiaries or affiliates (whether or not you accept the offer) or you accept any job (whether or not it is Commensurate Employment) with your Employer or one of its current or former subsidiaries or affiliates.
+Commensurate Employment is any position that is offered to you at a Base Pay that is at least 90% of your Base Pay in effect with your Employer on your Employment Termination date, and which is not located more than 50 miles from both your principal office location with your Employer and your home as of your Employment Termination date. - Your employment ends in connection with a sale, outsourcing, loss or divestiture of a UnitedHealth Group affiliate, subsidiary, business, division, function or service, or the transfer of employees to another unrelated entity, regardless of whether your termination of employment occurs before or after the event.
+(If, however, your Employer informs you in writing that you are eligible to receive severance benefits and you are otherwise eligible, you will be eligible for severance benefits unless UnitedHealth Group or the buyer or acquiring entity offers Commensurate Employment to you, or you accept any job whether or not it is Commensurate Employment with a UnitedHealth Group affiliate or the buyer or acquiring entity, regardless of whether the offer or acceptance happens before or after the sale, outsourcing, loss, divestiture or transfer event.) - You resign, retire or die, or your employment ends for any other reason that your Employer determines, in its sole discretion, is not a Qualifying Termination. - You become disabled and you are not able to perform the essential functions of your job even with reasonable accommodation offered by your Employer. - You fail to report to work or to return from a leave. - · Your work performance is unacceptable. - You engage in misconduct, including violation of a company policy or procedure, insubordination, unwillingness to perform your position's duties or dishonesty. - Before your Employer announces that your position will be eliminated or you will be laid off, you announce your intent to end your employment or retire. - Your employment ends for any reason that your Employer in its sole discretion determines is not a Qualifying Termination and/or not within the intended purpose of the Program.